 While flipping through the Recutm 4X6 Album, photos fell out of the vertical slots frequently, almost every time we turned a page.
 This could be because the photo slots are perhaps a little too roomy, which allows for easy insertion but overall results in less secure photos.
 This also seems to be true of the front photo insert.
 We did note that the construction of this pouch is not optimal due to sticky latches and poorly fit photo slots.

 The Pioneer Magnetic Self-Stick 3-Ring is a binder-style scrapbook photo album.
 It allows the user to use the whole page for photos and place them wherever they would like.
 There is a thin protective plastic that easily peels away from a sticky backing where the photos go, and then the plastic easily reapplies to protect your images.
 You can also make notes under the photos with a felt tip pen if you like to keep track of dates and events.
 We also liked that the pages in this scrapbook are removable, and you could add more if you needed.

-Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, we felt that the pages were not big enough to take advantage of the layout.
-The pages only fit 2 photos horizontally, without much room for variation.
+Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, the pages weren't big enough to take advantage of the layout, in our opinion.
+The pages only fit two photos horizontally, without much room for variation.
 We were also disappointed with the construction of the product.
 The binder seems to be made of nothing more than cardboard and metal rings.